CartoDB/academy/courses/01-beginners-course/lesson-3.md

 ![Changing data type](/img/course1/lesson3/datefilter.png)

-If we filter by the `date` column, we can see an interesting variance in when tornados occur with higer frequency.
-This could be an interesting thing to map.
-Which brings us to TORQUE.
-In Lesson four!
+If we filter by the `date` column, we can see an interesting variance in when tornados occur with higher and lower frequency.
+This could be an interesting thing to map: the appearance of tornados over time.
+This is exactly what we will cover in Lesson 4!